ThakurJyoti05/HelloWorld/README.md

     - run: npm ci
     - run: pm2 restart backend
     ```
-On lyour lcoal machine now run following commands
+On your local machine now run the following commands
 ```bash
 git checkout main
 git pull --rebase
 git rebase main
 git push -u origin main
 ```
-Now, if you made any changes in the code and push to GitHub repo they will be automatically reflected..
+Now, if you make any changes in the code and push to the GitHub repo they will be automatically reflected..

 ## ADD SSL with lets-encrypt